Dropping global bond yields, recession fears put BOJ in a bind

 If yields keep falling, they could force the BOJ to take a deeper look at the feasibility of yield curve control (YCC), some analysts say.
-The policy, aimed at preventing long-term interest rates from sliding too much, is a centerpiece of the bank's efforts to stabilize the Japanese economy.
+The policy, aimed at preventing long-term interest rates from sliding too much, is a centrepiece of the bank's efforts to stabilise the Japanese economy.

 "The BOJ is powerless in stopping yield falls.
 It's a key flaw of YCC, which becomes dysfunctional when markets are too volatile," said Takahide Kiuchi, a former BOJ board member and an executive economist at Nomura Research Institute.